Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Introduction

 To this end, recent methods such as \texttt{SuperNNova} \citep{SupernnoovaMoller2019} and \texttt{RAPID} \citep{Muthukrishna19RAPID} have developed early and real-time classifiers capable of identifying the specific type of transient shortly after explosion.
 These approaches use state-of-the-art deep recurrent neural networks (RNNs) to model a function that maps real-time photometric information onto a range of different transient classes, and are able to update their prediction as new photometric data along a transient's light curve become available.
 They enable astronomers to prioritise candidates for follow-up observations.

 However, one major caveat of all existing approaches, is that classification is inherently a supervised learning task, and hence, requires either comprehensive labelled data for training an algorithm, or well-understood models that enable simulating a training set.
 They are unable to classify events that they have not been specifically trained on.
-But, with the deluge of data coming from upcoming wide-field surveys, that are probing deeper, wider, and faster than ever before, we should be prepared for an influx of completely new classes of objects.
+But, with the deluge of data coming from upcoming wide-field surveys, that are probing deeper, wider, and faster than ever before, we should be prepared for discovering rare and unexpected classes of transients.
 LSST will have a point source depth of r$\sim$27.5 \citep{LSST_Book_2009}, and will be able to probe fainter than any other wide-scale survey to date, while the Transiting Exoplanet Science Survey (TESS, \citealt{TESS_Ricker_2015}) will use its wide field-of-view to explore transient phenomena at the minutes to hours timescale which is a region of parameter space that has been relatively unexplored.
 Consequently, astronomers are in need of methods capable of discovering new and unknown transient phenomena within the context of the huge datasets in modern time-domain astronomy.

 Anomaly detection is a data-driven approach to finding such outliers.
 The goal is to detect outliers that are scientifically interesting, rather than random statistical fluctuations.
-Within astronomy, anomaly detection algorithms have been used in a range of applications, and recently \citet{Lochner2020Astronomaly} has developed an active learning framework called \texttt{Astronomaly} to make the identification of anomalies in a range of datasets systematic and easily accessible.
+Within astronomy, anomaly detection algorithms have been used in a range of applications, and recently \citet{Lochner2020Astronomaly} and \citet{Ishida2021_Timeseries} have developed active learning frameworks to make the identification of anomalies in a range of datasets systematic and easily accessible.